zine baby

 A pinch is someone who can come into the zine in the middle of the creation period and cover for a contributor who had to drop out.Compensation - what you get for the time you put into the zine.

-Some zines promise a free printed version of the zine, while some only promise a digital copy and a physical copy ONLY if the preorder sales permits.Deliverables what you're submitting to the zine.
+Some zines promise a free printed version of the zine, while some only promise a digital copy and a physical copy ONLY if the preorder sales permit.Deliverables what you're submitting to the zine.

 Often times it's one illustration or a fic.

-Tip if you are an artist applying to a print zine, make sure you have resources to create art at 300dpi in CMYK.
+Tip if you are an artist applying to a print zine, make sure you have the resources to create art at 300 DPI in CMYK.
 Not all art programs support CMYK.Schedule

-Check the schedule and make sure it work for you.
-Contributors are expected to follow the schedule and meet all the checkins.
+Check the schedule and make sure it works for you.
+Contributors are expected to follow the schedule and meet all the check-ins.
 It is good contributor etiquette to communicate with the mods if you need an extension.

-Note while checkins can be flexible, you do not want to be asking for an extension on the final due date.Contributor Expectations
+Note while check-ins can be flexible, you do not want to be asking for an extension on the final due date.Portfolio Expectations (Check the FAQ)

 Most zines will list their expectations in the FAQ.
 How many pieces of work, a word count, etc. Not following these expectations usually reflects poorly on applicants since it shows an inability to follow directions.